Daniel-Rafique/costa-test/README.md

 * Next run the compiler php bin/magento setup:di:compile

-* Browse to the endpoint http://domain.com/test/product/index and you will see a loaded configurable product with it's child products in a json array
+* Browse to the endpoint http://domain.com/rest/V1/costa-test/products/69 and you will see a loaded configurable product with it's child products in a json array

 * I've used sample product data which will load a product by SKU MH01

-* We use a custom controller as our endpoint since the Magento API isn't sufficient for what we need to do
+* We use a custom webservice for our endpoint

 * The endpoint can take any value as a parameter when making a request for data or updating a model i.e string, array object